 On the one hand, malware is a general term for all malicious codes and software, regardless of how it attacks your computer, intent, or mode of spreading.

-Who Is A Target Of How Does the Ransom Virus Work?
+Who Is A Target Of Ransomware?

-The state of your ceased data should determine how you respond to a ransom attack.
+The state of your ceased data should determine how you respond to a ransomware attack.
 You may want to refuse to pay the ransom if your encrypted data is backed up, and you’re sure of a successful recovery.
 Otherwise, you want to play along with the criminal’s requirements.

 - Always update all your applications and operating system